-Essential Steps Key Points and Precautions Apply clean diaper.
-You may want to remove gloves at this time.
-Replace outer clothing.
-Wash hands and assist student to wash his/her hands before returning to class/activities.
+- 10. Apply clean diaper.
+You may want to remove gloves at this time. - 11.
+Replace outer clothing. - 12.
+Wash hands and assist student to wash his/her hands before returning to class/activities. - 13.
 Clean the changing table/area using appropriate precautions after each diaper change.
 Diaper- changing table must be cleaned with a sanitizing solution in accordance with district protocol.
 Alcohol and other commercially prepared solutions may be used.
-Household chlorine bleach prepared daily (1/4 cup to one gallon of water) may be used in a well- ventilated area.
-Wash hands and apply lotion as desired.
-Apply ointments only if prescribed.
-15. Record the procedure on student's daily log.
-Provide a written and verbal report of any unusual appearance of the student's skin or stool (rash, burns, diarrhea, foul odor, etc.) to both the school RN and the student's parents.
-Maintain a log of unusual observations or occurrences.
+Household chlorine bleach prepared daily (1/4 cup to one gallon of water) may be used in a well- ventilated area. - 14.
+Wash hands and apply lotion as desired. - 15.
+Record the procedure on student's daily log.